-In general, university buildings - such as classrooms and office buildings - are open during normal business hours and class times, and locked and closed at the end of the day.
+In general, university buildings - such as classrooms and office buildings - are open during normal business hours and class times and locked and closed at the end of the day.
 Laboratories and research facilities, which require greater security, have intrusion alarms and card-access systems.
 Police officers and cadets patrol university buildings and facilities during and after business hours and regularly make building checks.

 Wayne State has taken many steps to ensure the safety of its residential student population.
 As of Sept.
-16, 2020, the fall 2020 census day, there were 1,521 students living in apartment facilities and residence halls on campus.
+16, 2021, the fall 2021 census day, there were 2,345 students living in apartment facilities and residence halls on campus.
 All residential buildings are locked 24 hours a day and require a card or key for entry.
-All such facilities have a staffed 24-hour reception desk.
+All such facilities have a 24-hour staffed reception desk.
 In addition, a key is required for admittance to individual rooms and apartments.
-Each day, on-call duty staff members tour the buildings and respond to issues and resident concerns.
+Each day, on-call duty staff members walk through the buildings and are available to respond to issues and resident concerns.
 University police also routinely walk through all housing facilities.

-Visitors to the residence halls and apartments must submit a Wayne State OneCard, driver's license or state identification card to receive a pass with a barcode.
+Visitors to the residence halls and apartments must submit a Wayne State OneCard, driver's license or state identification card to receive a guest pass with a barcode.
 Once they leave the premises, they are removed from an internal tracking system that enables housing personnel to determine who is in the building.